juliakreutzer/juliakreutzer.github.io/index.md

 3. **Science outreach**: Get the general public, especially highschool students, more interested in research in machine learning to grow a better understanding of what our current methods look like and where their limitations are.

 ## News
+- **Mar 2020**:
+  - Successfully defended my PhD thesis.
-- **Mar 2020**: *Paper accepted at the AfricaNLP workshop at ICLR.* The paper describes the efforts of the Masakhane team to build machine translation models for as many African languages as possible, by growing and fostering a distributed community of African researchers, students, and computer scientists (and more).
-Preprint coming soon.
-Until then, check out the [Masakhane project website](https://masakhane.io).
+  - *Paper accepted at the AfricaNLP workshop at ICLR.* The paper describes the efforts of the Masakhane team to build machine translation models for as many African languages as possible, by growing and fostering a distributed community of African researchers, students, and computer scientists (and more).
+Preprint [here](https://arxiv.org/abs/2003.11529).
+Check out the [Masakhane GitHub repo for the benchmarks](https://github.com/masakhane-io) for details.
 - **Feb 2020**: I joined the *Google Translate* team in Montreal (the best city!).
 - **Jan 2020**: Handed in my *thesis*.
 Finally.